Azure/azure-powershell/src/Sql/Sql/help/New-AzSqlInstanceLink.md

 LastHardenedLsn                :
 ```

-This command creates a new managed instance link with name "Link01".
+This command creates a new instance link with name "Link01".

 ### Example 2: Create a new instance link using an instance object
 ```powershell